ifhamnm/kmccLibrary/README.md

 - Frontend - Java (Version 8)

 # Functions of this Library
-It allows user to manage Members, Categories, Books and Issue Books.
+It allows user to manage Members, Categories, Books, Issue Books and Return Books.

 # Setup database